Berries, Pins, & Copper Tees

 Mowing school lawns was pretty repetitive work.
 The only variations were in doing machine repairs, blade-sharpening, and having to scythe overgrown portions of schoolyards, especially those of rural schools in the Algoma district.
 What did always interest me was my lawn-partner, George, a retired jack-of-all-trades.
 Simply put, George was affable and a bull-shitter.
 Sporting a toupee under his seemingly decades-old, tattered cap, he just loved to talk to anyone about anything.
 When introducing himself, he always said his last name, Furkey and then, “just like turkey, only with an F.” I heard that umpteen times over the summer.
 Most conversations he initiated began with, “I suppose…” and then he would get curious with the person/s with whom he was talking.
 Watching him was like spectating at live theatre; he was just so adept at managing conversations, making up stories, and engaging with anyone.
 At the same time, he was kind, fun to be with, good to me, and we seemed to respect each other.
 He did not like riding the reel mower and preferred to use the hand-driven gas mowers and do the trimming work while I did the main parts of the schoolyards.
 My preoccupation, literally that Spring and Summer was completing my thesis.
 I did finish it in late July and went back to London for my thesis exam/defense in late August.
 Doing lawn-mowing seemed like a means-to-an-end – make money for doctoral work – and I just didn’t engage with the work as much as I had in previous summer jobs.

 My only other school- or university-years job was one where I stocked shelves in an Edmonton, Alberta liquor store over Christmas one year while doing my doctoral work.
 Similar to working in the beer industry, my only drinking alcohol interest was the odd drink of rum.
 Otherwise brands and types of alcohol were foreign to me.
 My job was just re-stocking labelled shelves.
-About all I remember from that work is how fast alcohol was purchased at holiday times and how fast we had to work to keep up with disappearing stock.
+About all I remember from that work is how fast alcohol was purchased at holiday times and how quickly we had to work to keep up with disappearing stock.

 All things considered, I enjoyed my summer jobs, some more than others.
 I did learn the value of hard work; in fact, I immersed myself in it.
 Part of that immersion stems from my capacity not just to endure work but to challenge myself to see just how well I can endure it.
 Stunning to me were all the inventions – like the core-making or nipple-making or brick-making machines contrived to fulfill societal demands.
 I was privileged to get know full-time, hard-working people who had no choice but to do the same tasks, days, weeks, months, and years on end, kind of a mid-20th century Hard Times (Charles Dicken’s mid 19th century novel) industrial legacy writ large in real life; I even gained some appreciation for the reasons some of them drank as much as the Labatt’s workers did.
 Physical work like that required for tobacco-harvesting, or picking up hay bales, or piling bricks simply appealed to my body’s craving for movement, making tasks efficient, even just sweating.
 I also know doing hard labour was such a respite from the more intellectual pursuits of high school and university classes.

 Finally, I think my penchant and experience for summer work carried into extra work I did above and beyond my full-time university professor role.
 Beginning in the Spring of 1977 and for the next 30 years, I took on the role of fitness/wellness roles with the Ivey Business School at Western.
 The School hired me to work with executive business people in two, three-week, back-to-back courses each May and June.
 In addition to my graduate student responsibilities, committee work, and other responsibilities of my full-time job, I immersed myself as a kind of fitness advisor for the two executive education programs, the Marketing Management Course (MMC) followed immediately by the Productions/Operations Management Course (POMC).
 Dave Burgoyne, a down-to-earth, “downtown marketing man,” as his colleagues described him was a professor in the marketing field at the Business School.
 Dave, on one of my mentor’s, Mike Yuhasz’s recommendation hired me to instill fitness and wellness/health components within the business exec courses they offered.
 MMC typically recruited some 120 participants while the POMC garnered 60-70 people.
-All the participants stayed in two of the residences during the courses, Medway and Delaward residences.
+All the participants stayed in two of the residences during the courses, Medway and Delaware residences.
 One of my roles was to hire graduate students as fitness instructors and meet the participants each morning, 6 days a week at 6:30 AM and take the executives for a run, jog, or walk.
 I offered 3 different levels of cardio-respiratory opportunities into which the participants self-selected, each group with a leader including myself.
 We would do warm-up exercises outside the residences and then do the aerobic activities. the picture below is from the late 1970s – I’d be guessing 1977 – with me in the purple sweatshirt taking a Business School executive group for an early morning run:

-Part of my learning from these annual summer employment bus school stints was that derived from watching some of the best teachers I have ever encountered.
+Part of my learning from these annual summer employment Biz school stints was that derived from watching some of the best teachers I have ever encountered.
 Ivey’s professors taught exclusively via the case study method and to a person, they were wizards in the classroom, in my estimation.
 Whenever I could afford the time, with the profs’ permission, I would sit in and observe them teach.
 Their ability to work the room involving all students, to draw material from the cases studied and from the experiences of the executives were pedagogical lessons in learning engagement for me.
 At the same time, the money was, as my dean often opined to me, blood money in that I had to keep up my full time professorial work and do the summer jobs.
 It was exhausting at times; I can remember leaving my running clothes in the dining room when I got up at 6:00 every morning during those six weeks and often leaning up against the wall, half-asleep yearning to go back to bed.
 Working with the executives was a real challenge in that these were folks, like the full time employees I encountered in other jobs who had real-life experience, much different than the young students with whom I was accustomed to working.
-Nevertheless, the morning runs were highlights; shaving and showering in the older UWO, Medway residences with the (male) bus profs who joined the early morning runs was a highlight in that so much humour ensued.
+Nevertheless, the morning runs were highlights; shaving and showering in the older UWO, Medway residences with the (male) biz profs who joined the early morning runs was a highlight in that so much humour ensued.
 Dave Shaw, an accounting professor who was gifted with a razor-like wit used to sing Mac Davis’s 1980 hit “oh Lord it’s hard to be humble” while shaving and laughing and he could pull it off brilliantly.
 Often, participants would roast us profs at the end of the course.
 One year, they hired a cartoonist to characterize each of us.
 This was mine and I still have it…

 As with all my jobs – save my nefarious strawberry transgressions – once I was on the job, I tried to give 100 per cent in all the tasks I did, perhaps living into my Uncle Roy’s “if a job isn’t worth doing well, it isn’t worth doing at all.”
 If I ever had to call in sick, I don’t remember doing so.
 With the exception of the Labatt’s job, my summer jobs were very physically taxing and tiring; of interest, off-shift or in the evenings, I read or watched television, too tired to do anything else when most jobs required that I be up at 6:00 am.
 Even in the boarding house in Simcoe, at 17 years of age, unencumbered by parental supervision and owning a motorcycle, the most adventurous undertaking I did was to visit my grandmother who lived 2-3 blocks away.
 As I finish reading this “tome” about my summer jobs, I am struck by how much detail I remember.
 I wonder now what safety standards have evolved in some of those jobs and if a young adolescent would be given the kind of living alone freedoms I enjoyed.
 My perspective is that most work was so repetitive that my body remembers and so the intricacies of the work are kind of imprinted within me.
-I look back now on all my summer employments, from strawberry-picking to Business School roles and I tumble home to the memories and think of the privileges of having those jobs, the people I met, and the joy of effort, the challenges, and the learning I gained.
+I look back now on all my summer employments, from strawberry-picking to Business School roles and I tumble home to the memories and think of the privileges of having those jobs, the people I met, and the sheer joy of effort, the challenges, and the learning I gained.